 English 7910X to be taken in the first semester.
 English 7912X to be taken four times, but not more than once in any semester; English 7911X to be taken two times in the first year, but not more than once in any semester; English 7913X to be taken two times in the second year, but not more than once in any semester.
-Poetry:

-English 7922X to be taken four times, but not more than once in any semester; English 7923X to be taken four times, but not more than once in any semester.
+Poetry English 7922X to be taken four times, but not more than once in any semester; English 7923X to be taken four times, but not more than once in any semester.
 Playwriting:

 English 7932X to be taken four times, but not more than once in any semester; English 7933X to be taken four times, but not more than once in any semester.
 Students in the fiction concentration must complete 9 credits in three courses, and students in the poetry and playwriting concentrations must complete 12 credits in four courses chosen from the 7000-level courses in the English Department (including courses in comparative literature).
-Students may substitute for no more than two such courses any two 7000-level courses from the Departments of Art, History, Modern Languages and Literatures, Philosophy, Speech, Television and Radio, or Theater, or the Conservatory of Music.
-Students may substitute one writing workshop or tutorial outside of their major writing concentration for one literature course.
 Permission to register for any of these substitute courses may be required from the graduate deputy chairperson of the appropriate department.
 A substantial manuscript must be submitted and filed according to instructions available from the deputy chairperson.
 Students concentrating in fiction or poetry must submit original creative writing, in publishable form, such as a novel or collection of stories or poems.
 Students concentrating in playwriting must submit a full-length play or a number of one-act plays, in producible form, that would constitute a theatrical production.
-In cooperation with the Theater Department, efforts are made to produce the student's major work. ----- Recommendations Students are urged to take one workshop, one tutorial, and one literature course each semester in order to complete the program in four semesters.
+In cooperation with the Theater Department, efforts are made to produce the student's major work.
+Recommendations Students are urged to take one workshop, one tutorial, and one literature course each semester in order to complete the program in four semesters.
 A reading knowledge of a foreign language is strongly recommended.
 M.A. degree program in education: English teacher (7-12) HEGIS code 1501.01; SED program code 26811 The M.A. programs in English education leading to Initial Certification and/or Professional Certification for English teachers grades 7-12 are designed for students who plan to teach or are currently teaching.
 The programs offer experienced and beginning teachers opportunities to develop their classroom practice and to expand their knowledge of English education and the field of education as a whole.
 Courses are taught by nationally known scholars, many of whom have had experience teaching at secondary levels.
 Our programs combine rigorous and rewarding study in literature and composition with intensive study of curriculum, pedagogy, and schools.
 The profession of teacher education is licensed by the New York State Education Department.
 Therefore, program requirements are subject to change.
 All students should consult with the Department of Secondary Education for the current requirements.
-Matriculation requirements · \\\\\ Applicants must offer at least 15 credits in advanced courses in English.
+Matriculation requirements ----- Applicants must offer at least 15 credits in advanced courses in English.
 Applicants must also offer (a) or (b) or (c):